 Deferred Regulatory Statements IFRS 14, issued in January 2014.
 The standard was issued for the entities that are involved in activities with regulated prices for comparability purposes.
 This standard allows entities with regulated prices that apply IFRS for the first time to use the measurement requirements considering the specific requirements from prior GAAP.
 Entities that have already applied IFRS should not implement this standard.
 Its application is effective as of July 1, 2016.
 Earlier application is permitted.
-This standard will not have an effect on the financial statements
+The Company assessed the possible impact that this new standard could generate and concluded that it will not significantly affect its financial statements.